 - The only people getting your Black Friday ads are located near your business and are more likely to visit your store and make a purchase.

 - You get a higher ROI for what you spend.
-Since your audience is highly-targeted, each person that sees your ad is more likely to convert into a customer.
+Since your audience is highly targeted, each person that sees your ad is more likely to convert into a customer.

-Launch dynamic Black Friday ads on Facebook
+Launch dynamic ads on Facebook

+If you’re looking to shift some of your foot traffic to your online shop, you might also want to reach a broader audience.
 Similar to geotargeted ads, it’s also much more effective to remarket people who have visited your online store.

+Think about it—they’ve already looked at products on your website, so why not send them a reminder to take action?
 If you’ve installed Facebook Pixel on your website, you can create Facebook ads that feature the very same products someone viewed.

-You don’t buy them, but you did look at them.
-Next thing you know, you see this carousel ad on your Facebook newsfeed.
+For example, let’s say you were shopping for a pair of Mejuri earrings and saw some Cabochon Studs you liked.
+You didn’t buy them, but you did look at them.
+Next thing you know, you see them in a carousel ad on your Facebook newsfeed.

-Next thing you know, you’re adding them to your shopping cart and going from someone who was “shopping around” to a paying customer.
-Remarketing people that are visiting your online store is another trick for running Facebook ads that actually work.
+Your customer might then add the earrings to their cart and become a paying customer.
+Remarketing people who are visiting your online store is another trick for running Facebook ads that actually work.

 Start using Instagram Shopping